Washington Football Team vs. Atlanta Falcons NFL Week 4 Odds, Plays and Insights for October 3, 2021

 Over/under insights

-- Washington and its opponents have scored at least 48 points only two times this year.
+- Washington and its opponents have combined for 48 points -- this matchup's point total -- just two times this year.

-- Atlanta's games have gone over 48 points in only one opportunity this season.
+- Atlanta and its opponents have combined to score more than 48 points in one game this season.

-- The combined points per game average of the two teams, 38.3, is 9.7 points fewer than Sunday's over/under.
+- Sunday's total is 9.7 points higher than the combined 38.3 PPG average of the two teams.

-- The 62 points per game these two squads have allowed to opponents this season are 14 more than the 48 total in this contest.
+- This contest's over/under is 14 points fewer than the 62 these two squads combine to give up per game in 2020.

-- Football Team games have an average total of 44.2 points this season, 3.8 fewer than Sunday's over/under.
+- The Football Team and their opponents score an average of 44.2 points per game, 3.8 fewer than Sunday's total.

-- The 49.2 PPG average total in Falcons games this season is 1.2 points more than this game's over/under.
+- In 2020, games involving the Falcons have averaged a total of 49.2 points, 1.2 more than the set total in this contest.

 Washington stats and trends

-- This season, the Football Team are winless ATS when entering a game as a favorite of 1.5 points or more.
+- This season, the Football Team are winless against the spread when entering a game as a favorite of 1.5 points or more.

-- Washington's games this year have gone over the point total two times in three opportunities (66.7%).

-- This year, the Football Team have turned the ball over five times, three more than the Falcons' takeaways (2).
+- The Football Team have turned the ball over five times this season, three more turnovers than the Falcons have forced (2).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Washington's matchup with the Falcons.